-Pro tip.
-Don’t over do it.
+Pro-tip.
+Don’t overdo it.
 If you are having a seriously bad mental health day, explain to them.
-Take things easier and do the easier tasks.
-You’ll still feel a sense of accomplishment.
+Take things easier and focus on smaller, easier tasks.
+This will help you still feel a sense of accomplishment.

 Don’t have anyone that can help keep you keep motivated?
 Join the Self Love Circle and receive access to our FREE Facebook group with like-minded people who will be your cheerleaders.

 What do you love to do?
 What fills you with excitement?
 And if it doesn’t now, what did before?

 Becoming passionate about something again will fill your mind and help you channel the energy that your body needs.
 Your passion will help you wake up and yes, you might not feel like it every day and that’s okay.
 Healing is not linear and some days will be bad but eventually, the good days will become more common.

 My therapist recommended I take up a hobby that excited me.
 For a long time, I couldn’t think of anything.
 I loved art but it brought up too many negative memories from school.
 Then it hit me.

 I started with small projects at first and eventually opened my own Etsy shop.
 Sewing became my motivation and gave me the desire to get out of bed every day.
 Eventually, this hobby that was simply meant to be a healthy distraction led to me working part-time in a small clothing shop and designing my own baby clothing and accessories.

 Take some time to find what motivates you and channel a bit of energy into it every day